How To Say I Missed You In Spanish: 2026 Guide + Examples

 This catches learners off guard.
 If you want to say "I missed you guys" in Spanish, the phrase changes depending on formality and region:

-• Los extrañé / Las extrañé — Latin America (ustedes, the only plural “you” used there)
+Los extrañé / Las extrañé in Latin America (ustedes, the only plural "you" used there)

-• Os eché de menos — Spain, informal (vosotros)
+Os eché de menos in Spain, informal (vosotros)

-• Los/Las eché de menos — Spain, formal (ustedes)
+Los/Las eché de menos in Spain, formal (ustedes)

 Example:Los extrañé, amigos. ¿Cómo les fue?
 (I missed you guys.
 How did it go?)

-If you’re working through Spanish greetings and common expressions, understanding these pronoun shifts early saves a lot of confusion later.
+If you're working through Spanish greetings and origins questions, understanding these pronoun shifts early saves a lot of confusion later.

 Airport reunion

-¡Al fin llegaste!
-(You finally made it!)¡Te extrañé un montón!
+A:¡Al fin llegaste!
+(You finally made it!)B:¡Te extrañé un montón!
 (I missed you a ton!)
-[Latin America]¡Te he echado de menos!
-(I’ve missed you!)
-[Spain, same-day arrival]
+[Latin America]B:¡Te he echado de menos!
+(I've missed you!)
+[Spain, same day arrival]

 After a friend's trip

-¿Te gustó el viaje?
-(Did you like the trip?)Sí, estuvo increíble, pero los extrañé.
+A:¿Te gustó el viaje?
+(Did you like the trip?)B:Sí, estuvo increíble, pero los extrañé.
 (Yeah, it was amazing, but I missed you guys.)

 Formal, to a teacher or mentor